neuropoly/distriploy/README.rst

 Installation
 ############

-distriploy is available on pypi:
+distriploy is available on `pypi <https://pypi.org/project/distriploy/>`_:

 .. code:: sh

-   python -m pip install --user distriploy
+   pip install distriploy

 or you can grab a release or clone the repository and use it.

 Configuration